uhellstr/OpenXtalk-gameoflife/README.md

 GAME OF LIFE

 This is Conway's Game Of Life original written in LiveCode (runrev) version  7.0.6 but now converted for the future and supports version  8.0.1 and above.
+Recommended minumum version is 8.1.3.

+Features:

+- Uses boundless gameboard to play
+- Easy editing of life patterns
+- Store patterns in sqllite database
+- Retrive/Save patterns to database
+- Export/Import patterns (this is however in the form of the programs own definition not any public supported form of export/import types for game of life)

+Setup:

-- To compile code you must use LiveCode Community version 8.0.1 or higher
+- To compile code you must use LiveCode Community version 8.0.1 or higher (Database is automaticly created when program is used for the first time)
 - Download LiveCode community version from http://downloads.livecode.com/livecode/
 - The code uses free fonts from fontawesome that must be installed on operatings system before compiling (See note further down)
+- Icons for OSX and Linux included

 Descisions made on project before develop: